onxisdev/greenlight-w7/README.md

 [![Build/release](https://github.com/unknownskl/greenlight/actions/workflows/build.yml/badge.svg)](https://github.com/unknownskl/greenlight/actions/workflows/build.yml)

-Greenlight is an open-source client for xCloud and xHome streaming made in Javascript and Typescript.
+Greenlight is an open-source client for xCloud and Xbox home streaming made in Javascript and Typescript.
 The client is an application wrapper around [xbox-xcloud-player](https://github.com/unknownskl/xbox-xcloud-player).
-Application runs on Linux, mac, Windows and Steam Deck.
+The application runs on Linux, macOS, Windows and Steam Deck.

 _DISCLAIMER: Greenlight is not affiliated with Microsoft, Xbox or Moonlight.
 All rights and trademarks are property of their respective owners._